module 1Lab.Path where

 coeiβ†’1 A i a = transp (Ξ» l β†’ A (i ∨ l)) i a

-Using squeezes and spreads, we can define maps that convert between PathPs and β€œbook-style” dependent paths.
-These conversions could also be defined in terms of PathP≑Path, but the following definitions are more efficient.
+Using these operations, we can define maps that convert between PathPs and β€œbook-style” dependent paths, which are more efficient than transporting along PathP≑Path.

 module _ {β„“} {A : I β†’ Type β„“} {x : A i0} {y : A i1} where